matthew-li/chrome_mandarin_daily_shortcuts/README.md

 | `s` | Navigate to Last Month's Tweet. |
 | `a` | Navigate to the Random previous Tweet. |
 | `q` | Go back one page in history. |

+## Review Limit

+An extension that raises an alert once the user has reviewed configurable a number of Tweets.